Adversarial Robustness in One-Stage Learning-to-Defer: INTRODUCTION

-\begin{enumerate} \item We introduce both untargeted and targeted attacks that reveal how adversaries can manipulate prediction and deferral simultaneously; \item We propose new adversarial surrogate deferral losses with tractable relaxations and establish theoretical guarantees using novel proof techniques, including Bayes-consistency in both settings, $\mathcal{H}$-consistency for classification, and $(\mathcal{R},\mathcal{F})$-consistency for regression; \item We demonstrate empirically, on image classification and tabular regression benchmarks, that our methods substantially improve robustness against both attack types while preserving clean accuracy. \end{enumerate}
+\begin{enumerate} \item We introduce both untargeted and targeted attacks that reveal how adversaries can manipulate prediction and deferral simultaneously; \item We propose new outcome-wise adversarial surrogate deferral losses with tractable relaxations and establish theoretical guarantees for the proposed adversarial losses, including $\mathcal{H}$-consistency for classification and $(\mathcal{R},\mathcal{F})$-consistency for regression; \item We demonstrate empirically, on image classification and tabular regression benchmarks, that our methods substantially improve robustness against both attack types while maintaining competitive clean accuracy. \end{enumerate}

-Together, these results provide the first theoretically grounded and practically effective approach to adversarially robust one-stage L2D.
+Together, these results provide a theoretically grounded and practically effective approach to adversarially robust one-stage L2D.

-\section{Related Work}
+\section{RELATED WORK}

 \textbf{One-Stage L2D.} \citet{madras2018predict} introduced the first formal framework for Learning-to-Defer (L2D), incorporating expert predictions via a defer-to-expert mechanism.
 A key advance was made by \citet{mozannar2021consistent}, who proposed a \emph{score-based} formulation of L2D.
 In this approach, the classifier is augmented with a shared scoring function that jointly determines both prediction and allocation, thereby unifying two decisions that had previously been treated separately.